cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-7.rst

 **Deliverable: Submit your nuanced scripts with your upload.
 If you were to implement these yourself, what would you have changed?
 Take videos of Pupper performing the complex tasks.**

+*One of the goals of this lab is to help you get started thinking about the final project and provide you with the infrastructure necessary to work with LLMs.
+How may you use LLMs for your final project.
+Can you interface RL policies rather than KarelPupper commands using LLMs?
+Can you prompt Pupper to follow an object using CV?*